t-mochizuki/development-enviroment-setup/README.md

 eval "$(pyenv init -)"
 ```

-To run the ansible playbook, you will need to install Python and Ansible.
+To run an ansible playbook, you will need to install Python and Ansible.

 ``` sh
 $ git clone https://github.com/t-mochizuki/setup-simple.git